A Projection Based Conditional Dependence Measure with Applications to High-dimensional Undirected Graphical Models: Introduction

-Back to hypothesis testing, in economics, there has been abundant literature on different conditional independence tests. \cite{linton1997conditional} proposed two nonparametric tests of conditional independence based on a generalization of the empirical distribution function; however, a complicated bootstrap procedure is needed to calculate critical values of the test, which leads to limited practical value. \cite{su2007consistent, su2008nonparametric, su2014testing} proposed conditional independence tests based on Hellinger distance, conditional characteristic function and empirical likelihood, respectively.
-However, all those tests either have tuning parameters or are computationally expensive.
+where $\bx$, $\by$ and $\bff$ are random vectors with possibly different dimensions.
+For such conditional independence tests, there has been abundant literature, especially in economics. \cite{linton1997conditional} proposed two nonparametric tests based on a generalization of the empirical distribution function; however, a complicated bootstrap procedure is needed to calculate critical values of the test, which leads to limited practical value. \cite{su2007consistent, su2008nonparametric, su2014testing} and \cite{wang2015conditional} proposed conditional independence tests based on Hellinger distance, empirical likelihood, conditional moments and conditional characteristic function, respectively.
+However, as many of the recently available datasets are of high-dimension, the computation for these tests becomes prohibitive and strongly limits the practical value.
+Another related work is \cite{sen2014testing}, where the focus is on testing the independence between the error and the predictor variables in the linear regression problem.